redpanda-data/redpanda-examples/README.md

 # Redpanda Examples

 A collection of examples to demonstrate how to interact with Redpanda from various clients and languages.
 Redpanda is Kafka API compatible.
-Any client that works with Kafka will work, but we have tested the ones listed [here](https://docs.redpanda.com/docs/reference/faq/#what-clients-do-you-recommend-to-use-with-redpanda).
+Redpanda is compatible with Apache Kafka versions 0.11 and later, with specific exceptions noted on [this page](https://docs.redpanda.com/current/develop/kafka-clients/).

 ## Directory